primaaji23/SynCan/README.md

 - the frontend + nginx on port `80`
 - the backend API on port `3001`

 Server storage is enabled by default.
 Diagrams are saved to the volume mounted in `compose.yml` (`/opt/syncan/diagrams` by default).
-Configure DB connection, JWT secrets, etc. via the environment variables in `compose.yml`.
+Configure DB connection and other secrets via the environment variables in `compose.yml`.

 To disable diagram server storage, set `ENABLE_SERVER_STORAGE=false`.